albertmickel/StreamEventDetector/README.md

   - fine tune some important paramters to achieve higher performance
   - no time to create a docker and a local env to run train.py locally (the client.py was run locally to generate input.txt and target.txt).
 We ran train.py on colab to product the results (cf. the results given below)

-- The code is not perfect, but it should be a working solution, when we manually labelled some data.
-The expected accuracy could reach 80% or a bit higher.
+- The code is not **perfect**, but it should be a working solution, when we manually labelled some data.
+The expected accuracy could reach 80% or a bit higher if sufficent labelled data were used.
 However, for advanced performance, we must have more resoruces and time (cf. the comment below on this)

-## below were some of my thought I wrote in my working/thinking process (not deleted for just reference)
+## Below were some of my thoughts I wrote in my working/thinking process (not deleted for just reference)

 - This demo show a simple solution for event detection based on a given stream.
 - The target time dedicated to this project is 4~6 hrs, the maximum is 8 hrs.